-When a tooth has a large hole or fracture that involves half the width of the tooth or more, it needs to be covered with a crown.
+When a tooth has a large hole or fracture that involves half the width of the tooth or more, it needs to be covered with a CROWN.
 In this case the crown is required as the remaining tooth around the large filling is so weak that it is prone to fracture.
-Similarly a large filling that has been in the mouth for a while will need to be replaced with a crownbecause the tooth shows signs of stress and cracks around the filling.
-If left untreated symptoms may develope where a root canal is required
+Similarly a large filling that has been in the mouth for a while will need to be replaced with a crown because the tooth shows signs of stress and cracks around the filling.
+If left untreated symptoms may develop where a root canal is required

 Root canal treatment leaves the tooth hollowed out and predisposes the remaining tooth to cracking.
-Therfore a tooth that has had a root canal almost always needs to be restored with a crown immediately to prevent it from fracturing.
+Therefore a tooth that has had a root canal almost always needs to be restored with a crown immediately after the treatment to prevent it from fracturing.

-If a person has a habit of grinding their teeth, they will become shorter over time.
-Teeth can also wear away due to acid erosion .
-This can be due to gastrointestinal acid reflux (GERD), bulimia, escessive vommitting during pregnancy or an acidic diet.
+If a person has a habit of grinding, their teeth will become shorter over time.
+Teeth can also wear away due to acid erosion.
+This can be due to gastrointestinal acid reflux (GERD), Bulimia, excessive vomiting during pregnancy or an acidic diet.
 Sometimes, the enamel can wear away completely, leaving small, soft teeth.
 In extreme cases the bite can collapse after a period of time.
 When this happens covering the teeth with crowns to increase the patients bite is the only way of restoring the teeth properly.

 Crowns are placed on dental implants to restore spaces left from missing teeth.
-Another way of filling these spaces is with dental bridges, which are made from crowns on the teeth next to the spaces attached to fake teeth in the middle.
-If teeth are loose, crownscan be placed on multiple teeth and splinted together to provide more stability.
+Another way of filling these spaces is with dental bridges, which are made from crowns on the teeth next to the spaces attached to the constructed teeth in the middle.
+If teeth are loose, crowns can be placed on multiple teeth and splinted together to provide more stability.